 As CEO of Royal Greenwich Heritage Trust, Tracy worked with the Founder Trustees to register the charity in May 2014 and has, since then, worked closely with the Chair to develop the governance of the charity.
 Having worked in the sector for 15 years, Tracy believes in the power of museums and heritage to change the way we think.

-These butterflies, gifted by a local collector 100 years ago form the basis of our collection.
-To me they represent the diversity of stories the Trust are able to share from all over the world whether through our buildings or the objects in our care.
+These butterflies, gifted by a local collector 100 years ago, form the basis of our collection.
+To me they represent the diversity of stories the Trust is able to share from all over the world, whether through our buildings or the objects in our care.

 HERITAGE & INTERPRETATION MANAGER

 Isabel has worked in the museum sector since 1994.
 She is passionate about bringing history to life through playful, fun and engaging programming - whether actor-led performance, practical art and craft or digital technology.
 Part of the Leadership Team, Isabel's focus is on heritage and interpretation for the Trust.

 My favourite items are a Handwritten Script and First Proof of The Magic City, donated by the writer, Edith Nesbit.
 Edith Nesbit, best known for writing The Railway Children, moved to Well Hall, Eltham in 1899 where she lived for 22 years.
 There she wrote many of her novels including The Magic City.
 The book’s main character, Philip is thrown into a new life when his older sister marries.
 He entertains himself by building a giant model city, which he then magically finds himself in.

 "'Oh, Helen, I don’t want to.’

 ‘Then don’t,’ said Helen.